 2. Can I drink papaya juice during pregnancy?

 Juice made with raw papaya should be avoided (1).
-However, if you are making fresh papaya juice with the ripe fruit, you can go for it.
+However, fresh papaya juice with the ripe fruit can be one of the healthy juices to drink during pregnancy, in moderation.

 3. Can I have papaya milkshake during pregnancy?